 In order to ensure that ad content does not appeal to minors, signatories of the RMP have developed a comprehensive exclusion list of over 40 practices and techniques that are likely to be disproportionately appealing to minors.
 This exclusion list is regularly updated as we continually monitor and fine-tune best practices in order to avoid appealing to minors.

-In 2019, the European Advertising Standards Alliance monitored the content of RMP member ads, and 98% of ads monitored did not feature a single element from the exclusion list [1].
+The appeal monitoring by the European Advertising Standards Alliance in 2022 monitored the content of RMP member ads [1], and 99% of ads monitored [2] did not feature a single element from the exclusion list (compared to 98% in 2019).

-[1] Monitored in Germany, Hungary, Italy, Spain, the Netherlands, UK
+[1] Monitored in Germany, Hungary, Ireland, Italy, the Netherlands and Spain.

 APPEAL RULES: EXCLUSION LIST